Health Care Professional Information

 Small studies of lycium reported subjective improvement in well-being in healthy subjects (14) (15) (16), and its protective effects on macula in elderly subjects by preventing hypopigmentation (19).

-Data from an observational study done in China suggest that polysaccharides from Lycium barbarum have positive effects when used with certain cancer treatments (5).
+Data from an observational study done in China suggest that polysaccharides from Lycium barbarum have beneficial effects when used with certain cancer treatments (5).
 It is unclear if similar effects can be observed with cancer treatments that are currently in use.
 In another study lycium was shown to reduce cardiotoxicity associated with doxorubicin (17).
 Well designed clinical trials are needed to determine Lycium's anticancer potential.

 Despite many marketing claims of cancer preventive potential, the efficacy and safety of lycium products for cancer treatment have not been established.